 So you got on your motorbike or grabbed a taxi and have made it to the Tibumana Waterfall, perfect!
 Now there is just a couple of last steps to take… literally.
 From the area where you can park your motorbike (next to the temple), follow the path along the rice terraces.
-Following this path you will find a small booth, this is where you will have to pay your entry fee (10K IDR).
+Following this path you will find a small booth, this is where you will have to pay your entry fee (15K IDR).
 From here you keep on following the path until you see the steps that will lead down to the waterfall.
 Continue the path down until you see a small waterfall, cross the bridge, and you will find the beautiful Tibumana Waterfall.
 The walk down can be slippery, but is fairly easy and only takes 10 min.

 Now that you have finally made it you can simply enjoy the beauty of the Tibumana Waterfall.
 Take some photos and go for a swim, just be sure to not go underneath the waterfall as the power of the water might bring rocks or branches with from the area above that could injure you.
 The water is refreshing, perfect for those warm and humid days in Bali.

 If you are planning on taking photos at the waterfall, be sure to show up early so you are guaranteed to have the waterfall to yourself.
 We arrived at 7am and did not see any visitors arrive till 8am, while this waterfall is a hidden gem, it might be changing soon with the gaining popularity of this waterfall.
-Together with the Tukad Cepung Waterfall, this waterfall is highly recommended and you should definitely add this to your list of things to do in Ubud!

 Leave only footprints – There are bins located at the waterfall so either leave your trash in here or bring it up and find a bin over here.
 Locals work hard to keep the waterfall pretty, so be sure to do the same thing.

-- Slippery – Be careful, it can get slippery on the way down to the waterfall and at the rocks near the waterfall itself.
+Safety – Be careful, it can get slippery on the way down to the waterfall and at the rocks near the waterfall itself.
 If you are planning on going into the waterfall it might not be a bad idea to bring some sandals or water shoes.